- What is Project Planning?

 By now you’ve probably got a good idea of how to go about creating your project plan.
 You need to spend time with your team:

-Ultimately, the project manager is responsible for producing the project plan and while you can’t make up all the content yourself, you’ll be the one banging the keys to type it all out.
+Ultimately, the project manager is responsible for producing the project plan, and while you can’t make up all the content yourself, you’ll be the one banging the keys to type it all out.
 Use templates where you can to save time.
+Download our free project plan template and write your plan in double-quick time!

 How To Manage Your Plan